strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/DomainLogReview/DomainLogReview.md

 Specifically, we are looking for **Event ID 4776**.
 This is the Credential Validation Event log.

-Select one, then press the up arrow key a bunch of times.
+Select one, then use the arrow keys to cycle through the entries.
 Watch the Logon Account Name in the General tab:

 ![](attachments/dlr_eventproperties1.png)